 2. Pay Equity

 “We have not conducted a pay equity analysis since 2014,” continued Jessica.
 “Again, seeing what others in the industry were doing in this space prompted us to revisit this.
-We also didn’t realise Greg (our MD) could sign up as a Pay Equity Ambassador with the Workplace Gender Equality Agency (WGEA) prior to going through the DCC criteria.
+We also didn’t realise Greg (our MD) could sign up as a Pay Equity Ambassador with the Workplace Gender Equality Agency (WGEA) prior to going through the WORK180 criteria.
 Greg already mentored female talent through the TFTC Cross Industry (Defence) Mentoring program and was really involved in supporting the P&C team on its existing diversity and inclusion initiatives.
 Greg is truly passionate about creating better and more diverse and inclusive workplaces.

 After evaluating staff salaries and analysing the data, QinetiQ refined their strategy around gender pay equity to enable a process where pay equity analysis is done right before salary reviews to ensure any gaps which may appear are quickly rectified.
 Greg was also announced as a Pay Equity Ambassador and has become more involved with the WGEA ambassador community.